leonp/thisdaysportion/about/what-is-rss/index.md

 In order to subscribe to an RSS feed you’ll need an RSS _reader_.
 Think of this as something like the service you use to get your email.
 It can either be through a website (just like you can get your email at `gmail.com`) or an app (just like the gmail app).

-Here’s a screenshot of an RSS reader called [NetNewsWire](https://ranchero.com/netnewswire/).
+Here’s a screenshot of an RSS reader app called [NetNewsWire](https://ranchero.com/netnewswire/).
 Note how it looks like an email app.
 In the first column there’s a list of all the feeds I’ve subscribed to.
 In the middle column there’s a list of all the posts published in the feed I’ve selected.
 In the third column you can read the actual article (yes, you don’t even have to visit the website itself).

 {% include figure.html url="netnewswire.jpg" alt="Screenshot of the NetNewsWire app." caption="NetNewsWire is an RSS reader for MacOS.
 Note how it looks like an email app." %}